atheridon/st/README.md

 + Select and middle mouse button also copies and pastes

 ## del key in bash
-Add `tput smkx` to your `.bashrc`.
+Add `tput smkx` to your `.bashrc`.\n
-This is currently the best way to make the del key work.
-No need to do this if using `zsh`.
+The del key does not work out of the box in `st` and therefore this is the easiest workaround.\n No need of modification if using `zsh`.

 ## Features not included in st
 + del key not perfectly working in bash (provisional fix)